-In this paper we want to provide some brief information on kinds of cave sites in Montana and Wyoming, and settings for archeological materials in those sites.
+In this paper we provide brief information on kinds of cave sites with rock art in Montana and Wyoming, and settings for rock art and other archeological materials in those sites.
 This small sample, from our personal experience, is intended as a general overview.

 Caves are measured from front to back, from mouth to most distant extent of the back wall.
 Rockshelters are wider than they are long (or deep), and caves are longer (or deeper) than they are wide.
-This is an old definition and works well to distinguish cliff faces from deep caverns.
+This is an old definition (not mine) and is considerably limited.
 Caves generally have some degree of light restriction -some sort of enclosed room, extended passageway, or complex underground system.
-The entrance may be large (and allow passage of considerable light) or it may be small and difficult to negotiate.
+The entrance may be large (and allow passage of considerable light), or it may be small and difficult to negotiate.
 Large open entrance areas are essentially daylight settings although they may change quickly in character and lead almost immediately into total darkness.

 The class of caves includes categories that range from glorified rockshelters to horizontal tubes, enlarged joints and cracks, large enclosed rooms, multiple rooms, multiple levels, larger complex systems, and even expedition quality underground caverns.
 Caves may be strictly horizontal, a combination of horizontal and vertical, or vertically oriented pits, and systems hundreds of feet deep and necessitating a plethora of technical equipment.
 Some caves are very large; others barely hold one person.